-Staging is assigned based on the extent of the original tumor’s growth and its spread to other parts of the body to diagnose a cancer as stage 1, 2, 3, or 4.
-Imaging scans, biopsies, and blood tests are used to make this staging diagnosis, but many of these tests can be misleading and it is not difficult to miss part of the tumor that has spread.
+Staging is assigned based on the extent of the original tumor’s growth and its spread to other parts of the body.
+Doctors use imaging scans, biopsies, and blood tests to make this staging diagnosis, but many of these tests can be misleading, and it is easy to miss part of the tumor that has spread.

 The Importance of Diagnosis for Treatment

-An early and accurate diagnosis gives patients more treatment options and the best treatment options.
+An early and accurate diagnosis gives patients more treatment options.
 This is true for the diagnosis of the condition itself as well as the stage.
-A medical team needs as much accurate information as possible to develop the best treatment plan.
+A medical team needs accurate information to develop the best treatment plan.

-Why Getting a Second Opinion is So Important
+Why Getting a Second Opinion Is So Important

 Finding a Mesothelioma Specialist

 If you suspect you have mesothelioma and are dissatisfied with your current diagnosis, seeing a mesothelioma specialist should be your next step.
 There are few mesothelioma specialists in comparison to other doctors.
 This is because the disease is so rare.

 Start with a recommendation from your doctor or oncologist.
 You can also look into cancer care centers.
 If you are a veteran, you can seek help from a VA medical center.
 A second opinion is important, so don’t neglect this crucial step.Get Your FREE Mesothelioma Packet

 Page Medically Reviewed and Edited by Anne Courtney, AOCNP, DNP

 Anne Courtney has a Doctor of Nursing Practice degree and is an Advanced Oncology Certified Nurse Practitioner.
 She has years of oncology experience working with patients with malignant mesothelioma, as well as other types of cancer.
 Dr. Courtney currently works at University of Texas LIVESTRONG Cancer Institutes.